tbereau/auto_martini/README.md

 Auto_MARTINI
 ============
-***
 *Original author:* Tristan Bereau (Max Planck Institute for Polymer Research, Mainz, Germany)
 *Created:* 2014

-*Modified and extended by:* Andrew Abi-Mansour
+*Modified and optimized by:* Andrew Abi-Mansour (Molecular Science Software Institute, Virginia Tech, Blacksburg, US)
-***

 Automated MARTINI mapping and parametrization of small organic molecules.
 This fork restructures the original code to a modular and extensible form with numerous bug fixes and support for Python 3.
+For full documentation, click [here](https://github.com/Andrew-AbiMansour/Auto_Martini/blob/master/docs/html/index.html).

 ## Publication
 For a detailed account of the software, see: